stuartellis/stuartellis-site-hugo/content/articles/python-toolbox.md

 If you only need to deploy your application to systems that you know will have a suitable version of Python, use [shiv](https://github.com/linkedin/shiv).
 The shiv utility packages your application and dependencies into a ZIP file that Python interpreters will run.

+To run your Python server applications on Kubernetes, package them as containers.

 # Other Useful Libraries

-- [Gunicorn](https://gunicorn.org/) - Fast Web server for Python WSGI applications
+- [Gunicorn](https://gunicorn.org/) - Web server for Python applications
 - [Jinja2](http://jinja.pocoo.org/) - Text templating, for generating HTML and other formats
 - [Matplotlib](https://matplotlib.org/) - Plotting 2D graphs and charts
 - [Pendulum](https://pendulum.eustace.io/) - Date and time parsing